j-v-garcia/UTM2LATITUDE/README.md

 # UTM2LATSqlServerLibrary
-A .NET class library for Converting WGS84/UTM coordinates to Latitude and Longitude using CoordinateSharp nuget library This library contains utility methods that can be called from Microsoft SQL Server as SQL functions withn transact sql code (t-sql)
+A .NET class library for Converting WGS84/UTM coordinates to Latitude and Longitude using CoordinateSharp nuget library This library contains utility methods that can be called from Microsoft SQL Server as SQL functions using transact sql code (t-sql)

 This project is based in SqlLibrary (https://github.com/rsingh85/sql-dotnet-library) coded by Ravinder Singh (https://github.com/rsingh85)